 Chow Chows face many health issues.
 These include hip dysplasia, elbow dysplasia, and eye problems like cataracts.
 They might also get hypothyroidism or autoimmune diseases.
 It’s important to take them to the vet regularly to catch these problems early.

-Hip Dysplasia | A genetic condition affecting the hip joint | Can cause pain and discomfort, leading to irritability |
+| Hip Dysplasia | A genetic condition affecting the hip joint | Can cause pain and discomfort, leading to irritability |

-Eye Problems | Includes cataracts and progressive retinal atrophy | Can cause vision loss, potentially leading to anxiety or fear-based behaviors |
+| Eye Problems | Includes cataracts and progressive retinal atrophy | Can cause vision loss, potentially leading to anxiety or fear-based behaviors |

-Hypothyroidism | A condition where the thyroid gland doesn’t produce enough hormones | Can lead to lethargy or, in some cases, aggression due to discomfort or metabolic imbalances |
+| Hypothyroidism | A condition where the thyroid gland doesn’t produce enough hormones | Can lead to lethargy or, in some cases, aggression due to discomfort or metabolic imbalances |

 How Pain and Discomfort Can Trigger Aggression

-Is your Chow Chow showing stubbornness, aggression, or other challenging behaviors?
+Is your Chow Chow showing stubbornness, aggression, or other challenging behaviours?
 Adrienne Farricelli’s Brain Training For Dogs program can help!
 This CPDT-KA certified trainer’s proven, science-backed system unlocks your dog’s “hidden intelligence” to eliminate bad habits and boost obedience—without force or dominance.

 ✨ Why This Program Works: